Feature #2421

 The question is whether before doing this we should add a nthreads parameter to all OpenMP parallelised ctools so that they behave from the User perspective exactly like cscripts.
 We should also note that OpenMP supports depends on the compiler that is used, and that currently, no OpenMP support comes by default on Mac OS X. We could even describe how to make OpenMP available on a Mac.

-#26 Updated by Tibaldo Luigi almost 6 years ago
+#26 Updated by Tibaldo Luigi over 6 years ago

 • Status changed from In Progress to Pull request